Software Alternatives, Accelerators & Startups

 • Can anyone recommend a Lightweight TUI journal application with calendar for windows ?

 The Windows CLI is unfriendly to developers, a bit of shoving great-grandpa in the corner (despite its origins in DOS); as such, CLI developers tend not to spend much time investing in Windows-native TUI applications.
 With WSL, you at least mitigate a lot of that, opening you (OP) to the *nix world of CLI/TUI applications.
 Within WSL, you (OP) might also investigate calcurse which allows you to associate items...
-Source: about 2 years ago
+Source: over 2 years ago

 • Developing an App for CLI-Calendars - "opinion poll"